alteryx/AlteryxRhelper/README.md

+This package is no longer actively maintained.
+Please see https://github.com/alteryx/jeeves for an enhanced version.

 # AlteryxRhelper

 This package provides functions that allows Alteryx users to write, test and manage R code in their workflows, outside of Alteryx, in an IDE like RStudio.